Dosage Form: tablet

 Glycopyrrolate Tablets Dosage and Administration

 Glycopyrrolate Tablets 1 mg.
-The recommended initial dosage of Glycopyrrolate Tablets for adults is one tablet three times daily (in the morning, early afternoon, and at bedtime).
+The recommended initial dosage of glycopyrrolate for adults is one tablet three times daily (in the morning, early afternoon, and at bedtime).
 Some patients may require two tablets at bedtime to assure overnight control of symptoms.
 For maintenance, a dosage of one tablet twice a day is frequently adequate.

 Glycopyrrolate Tablets are not recommended for use in pediatric patients under the age of 12 years.